 In organisms like humans, urine formation begins in the nephrons of the kidneys.
 As filtration of plasma occurs in the nephron and fluid which is found within the nephron is similar to blood plasma without macromolecules like proteins.
-With passage of time fluid passes along the nephron tube by which water and various useful components like amino acids, glucose, and other nutrients are reabsorbed into the bloodstream, leaving a concentrated solution of waste material called final, or bladder, urine.
-Composition of urine is mainly made up of water, urea, inorganic salt, creatinine, ammonia and pigmented products which are formed by breakdown of blood and this is the reason the color of urine is yellow.
+With the passage of time fluid passes along the nephron tube by which water and various useful components like amino acids, glucose, and other nutrients are reabsorbed into the bloodstream, leaving a concentrated solution of waste material called final, or bladder, urine.
+The composition of urine is mainly made up of water, urea, inorganic salt, creatinine, ammonia, and pigmented products which are formed by the breakdown of blood and this is the reason the color of urine is yellow.
 Apart from that substance which is not usually reabsorbed remains in the urine.

-Organisms like amphibians and fishes excrete solutions of urea and their excretory organs do not reabsorb large quantities of water, so their urine remains dilute.
+Organisms like amphibians and fishes excrete solutions of urea and their excretory organs do not reabsorb large quantities of water, so their urine remains to dilute.

-Waste material is excreted by the human body in the form of urine and in this excretion process the kidney plays a very crucial role.
+Waste material is excreted by the human body in the form of urine and in this excretion process, the kidney plays a very crucial role.
 As human urine composition is made up of 95 percent water and 5 percent solid waste.
 And all this filtration process occurs in the nephron and because of this reason it is known as the structural and functional unit of the kidney.